YamenAjjour/BodyPart/README.md

 You can now disconnect your device from the computer, connect a mouse over the OTB cable and use the device with the mouse while debugging.

 ## How the app works

+The application's main goal is to recognize the ear of the user by:

+1. Reading the raw capacitance values from the proc files
+2. Creating a gray image from the read values
+3. Identifying the user by using pre stored samples of users' ear images

+The application has two basic functionality:

+1. Adding a user with a scanned ear image to the moc database
+2. Recognizing the user given a user's ear query image

+User identification

+We modeled each user with only one ear image and used BRISK (Binary Robust Invariant Scalable Keypoints, OpenCV) Algorithm for extracting key feature points.

+Given a user's ear query image do the following:

+1. Extract the image's key feature points's descriptors using BRISK algorithm
+2. Calculate for each user ear image in the moc database the best matched descriptors to the query image's descriptors
+3. Identify the query image's user as the user with smallest average similarity accross all best matched descriptors.